abe4x4/olympics/README.md

-Top Olympic Medal Winner Countries
+# Top Olympic Medal Winner Countries

-This project is about finding the top 5 TOTAL Olympic medals winning countries for the summer games, winter games and both summer and winter games combined from 1896 to 2018 (124 years).
+## Description

 The Summer Olympic Games, also known as the Games of the Olympiad, are a major international multi-sport event normally held once every four years.
 The Games were first held in 1896 in Athens, Greece, and were most recently the 2020 Summer Olympics held in 2021 in Tokyo, Japan.
 The International Olympic Committee (IOC) organizes the Games and oversees the host city's preparations.
 In each Olympic event, gold medals are awarded for first place, silver medals are awarded for second place, and bronze medals are awarded for third place; this tradition began in 1904.

+This project is about finding the top 5 TOTAL Olympic medals winning countries for the summer games, winter games and both summer and winter games combined from 1896 to 2018 (124 years).

-This project is built to meet the following requirements of “Python Data Analysis 1” of Code Louisville January 2021 session:
+## This project is built to meet the following requirements of “Python Data Analysis 1” of Code Louisville January 2021 session:

 1. Read data from an external file, such as text, JSON, CSV, etc. and use that data in your application
 2. Visualize data in a graph, chart, or other visual representation of data